 What Is The Need To Perform Acceptance Tests?

-Would you like to drive a car which is not tested?
+Would you like to drive a car that is not tested?
 Or else, will you use a system which has not been evaluated.

 The answer will obviously be a ‘no’.